1031 Exchanges on Maui: Tax Deferral, Equity Preservation & Strategic Real Estate Repositioning

 Examples may include:

-• Maui condominium → investment land
+• Maui condominium exchanged for investment land

-• One property → multiple replacement properties
+• One investment property exchanged for multiple replacement properties

 Primary residences generally do not qualify.